ealush/vest/README.md

 ![Vest](https://cdn.jsdelivr.net/gh/ealush/vest@assets/logo_250.png 'Vest')

-Vest is a form-validation framework inspired by unit testing libraries like Mocha or Jest; It is designed to be easy to use and easy to learn by introducing their declarative syntax.
+Vest is a declarative validations framework designed to simplify the process of writing and maintaining form validations for your web application.
+Inspired by popular unit testing libraries such as Mocha and Jest, Vest allows developers to describe their validation requirements using a suite-like syntax, separating validation logic from feature logic to create more maintainable and readable code.

-The idea behind Vest is that your validations can be described as a suite - a contract that reflects your form or feature structure.
-Vest is framework agnostic, meaning it can be used with any UI framework, or without any framework at all.

-Using Vest for form validation can reduce bloat, improve feature readability and maintainability.
+Vest's framework-agnostic approach means that it can be used with any UI framework, or without any framework at all.
+With Vest, you can reduce code bloat, improve feature readability and maintainability, and enhance the user experience of your web application.

 ```js
 test('username', 'Username is required', () => {